Spitgranger/capstone/docs/DevelopmentPlan/DevelopmentPlan.md

 cannot attend a team meeting or complete their individual work promised for a team deliverable?

-## Accountability and Teamwork {#accountability-and-teamwork .unnumbered}
+## Accountability and Teamwork

 ### Quality

-What are your team's expectations regarding the quality of team members' preparation for team meetings and the quality of the deliverables that members bring to the team?
+Each team member is expected to come prepared with the agreed upon meeting prerequisites.
+This includes any action items, questions, or code reviews.
+Each team member to is to put forth their best effort in the course and ask for help from their teammates or the instructional team if needed to meet the course deliverables at a high quality of work.

-### Attitude {#attitude .unnumbered}
+### Attitude

 What are your team's expectations regarding team members' ideas, interactions with the team, cooperation, attitudes, and anything else